will-rowe/SEAR/README.md

 ### 2. SEAR.docker_version

-The docker version of SEAR is the version behind the SEAR App.
+The Docker version of SEAR is the version behind the SEAR App.
 This version of SEAR runs using a 'Docker container' and will have all the required software and dependencies to run properly.

-A user can use the SEAR container on a local machine and run SEAR as they would a command line script.
+A user can use the SEAR Docker container on a local machine and run SEAR as they would a command line script.

-Alternatively, the SEAR container can be run on a server (as in the App version, which uses Amazon cloud servers).
+Alternatively, the SEAR Docker container can be run on a server (as in the App version, which uses Amazon cloud servers).

 An introduction to Docker can be found [here](https://training.docker.com/).

-The SEAR container image can be pulled directly from the [Docker Hub](https://hub.docker.com/r/wpmr/sear/):
+The SEAR Docker container image can be pulled directly from the [Docker Hub](https://hub.docker.com/r/wpmr/sear/):

 `docker pull wpmr/sear`

-Alternatively, the SEAR container image can be built using the Dockerfile in SEAR.docker_version:
+Alternatively, the SEAR Docker container image can be built using the Dockerfile in SEAR.docker_version:

 `docker build -t 'docker:sear' .`